-So of course there was something that could have been done.
+So of course something could have been done!
 But, truth be told, all our democratic institutions had a bad hair day at the time.
 Just getting into half-decent shape and becoming barely presentable ate up most of the time, and effort, already.

-I often identify strongly with characters in books.
-When I know that the upcoming chapter will be outright depressing, I have a habit of taking a break, for a day or two, and not go on reading before I identify with the characters a little less.
+I often feel strongly with characters in books.
+When I know that the upcoming chapter will be outright depressing, I have a habit of taking a break, for a day or two, and not go on reading before I feel with the characters a little less.
 It might look like I’m bracing for the impact, but it’s rather a subtle form of denial.
 In the real world, this had happened to me only once—when Israel, that close cousin of mine, so to speak, went on skid row in 1996.
 It was the time when Benjamin Netanyahu became prime minister and launched his “three nos” to forestall the peace process forever.
 For months, I just refused to speak to my cousin—i.e., I refused to watch news about Israel or read Jewish newspapers.
 And then, with the invasion of Iraq in 2003, the same thing happened again: this time, I refused to speak to my brother.
 I didn’t watch cnn, I consistently skipped from the news everything Iraq, everything abstinence only, everything stem cells, everything Bush, Cheney, Rumsfeld, Ashcroft, Rove, you name it.
-I just shut it all out, like I’m used to shutting out animated Flash banners on Web sites.
-No trouble at all.
+I just shut it all out, like I’m used to shutting out animated Flash banners on websites.
+I’m good at that.

 But of course you can’t stay in your room forever.
 So I did what I should have done much earlier, and what many others had already done, namely, become angry.
 Namely, convincing people to vote for Kerry in 2004 who hadn’t ever voted for a Democrat in their lives (nor had their parents or grandparents, for that matter).
 But we failed.
 Somehow, we screwed this up.